YouCanTouCan/constitution_change/constitution.md

 as once per month, as well as give general opinions and advice pertaining to the success of the organization.

-## Article VI - Organization Meetings
+## Article VI: Organization Meetings

 While meeting attendance is not explicitly required to be a member of this organization (excepting active membership), it is highly encouraged.
 In-person meetings shall occur no less